-Ensuring the Well-Being of Your Loved One in the Antelope Valley
+Ensuring the Well-Being of Your Loved Ones

 A conservator is appointed by the probate court upon application of an interested party to assume responsibility for the property or the personal welfare of a person over 18 years of age.
-The conservatorship process is both invasive and expensive, and in effect represents the loss of the person's civil rights, most often on the grounds of mental incapacity.
+The conservatorship process is both invasive and expensive, and in effect, represents the loss of the person's civil rights, most often on the grounds of mental incapacity.
 As a last resort, however, it can be an effective tool for the protection of a vulnerable person's assets or physical well-being.

 When Are Conservatorships Necessary?